maurocruz/api/README.md

 $fwcApi->run();

-> Create mysql schema
+> Start api using https://<domain>/api/start with request HTTP POST request, sending the database admin username and password by form url encoded using <username> and <password> with name of values;

-> grant insert privilegie for public user in table user
+> Register a user with <name>, <email> and <password> on https://<domain>/api/user sending with request HTTP POST from a form url encoded;

-> register user with name, email and password on https://<domain>/api/user with POST HTTP Request
+> Update in table user the user for administrator with status = 1

-> Update in table user status to 1
+> For adding new entities: